soxueren/atsd/docs/api/sql/README.md

 If the `time_format` argument is not provided, ISO 8601 format is applied.

-The `time_zone` parameter accepts GTM offset in the format of `GMT-hh:mm` or a [time zone name](/docs/api/network/timezone-abnf.md) and allows formatting dates in a time zone, different from the server's time zone.
+The `time_zone` parameter accepts GTM offset in the format of `GMT-hh:mm` or a [time zone name](/docs/api/network/timezone-abnf.md) and allows formatting dates in a time zone, different from the database time zone.

 In addition, the `time_zone` parameter can be specified as `AUTO` in which case the date is formatted with entity-specific time zone.
 If the entity-specific time zone is not defined, metric-specific time zone is used instead.
-If neither entity- nor metric-specific time zone is specified, local server time is applied.
+If neither entity- nor metric-specific time zone is specified, the database timezone is applied.

 Examples: